 The George L. Argyros School of Business and Economics

-The AACSB-accredited Argyros School of Business and Economics offers an MBA, Executive MBA, International MBA, and Master of Economics Systems Design, along with broad-based undergraduate degrees in business administration, accounting, and economics.
-The MBA includes an option for dual degrees with film, food science, and law as well as a five year integrated undergraduate MBA program.
-The Argyros School distinguishes itself by providing students, alumni, and the business community with unmatched access to exceptional teachers and top executives in one of the nation's most dynamic business environments.
+The AACSB-accredited Argyros School of Business and Economics distinguishes itself by providing students, alumni, and the business community with unmatched access to exceptional teachers and top executives in one of the nation's most dynamic business environments.